 - Quotations longer than one sentence should be separated from the text.

 - Do not use Harvard style in-text referencing.
+In general follow Chicago style for referencing, which we may slightly modify to fit certain needs.

 - Be consistent when using references: